microsoft/DirectXShaderCompiler/docs/DXIL.rst

 6  Target     Special handling for SV_Target
-7  TessFactor Special handling for tessellation factors 8  Shadow     Shadow element must be added to a signature for compatibility == ========== =============================================================
+7  TessFactor Special handling for tessellation factors 8  Shadow     Shadow element must be added to a signature for compatibility 8  ClipCull   Special packing rules for SV_ClipDistance or SV_CullDistance == ========== =============================================================

 ..
 SEMINT-RST:END